Syria : Safety by City

 PICKPOCKETS RISK : MEDIUM

-The country is destroyed up to a point where there probably aren't many people on the streets as they are in hiding due to the war that is raging or simply in a state of panic.
+The country is destroyed up to a point where they're probably aren't many people on the streets as they are in hiding due to the war that is raging or simply in a state of panic.
 However, if you find yourself on the streets, keep your belongings tightly by your side.

 NATURAL DISASTERS RISK : LOW